mnesarco/imgui_sugar/README.md

 ## Rational

 * Macros named `with_*` do start its own scope and automatically call End/Pop as required.
-(Yes the case where End/Pop call is unconditionall is respected).
+(Yes the case where End/Pop call is unconditional is respected).

 ```cpp
 with_Window(...) {